swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 A test may have a known issue that sometimes or always prevents it from passing.
-When written using XCTest, such tests can call [`XCTExpectFailure(_:options:failingBlock:)`](https://developer.apple.com/documentation/xctest/3727246-xctexpectfailure) to tell XCTest and its infrastructure that the issue should not cause the test to fail.
+When written using XCTest, such tests can call [`XCTExpectFailure(_:options:failingBlock:)`](https://developer.apple.com/documentation/xctest/3727246-xctexpectfailure) to tell XCTest and its infrastructure that the issue shouldn't cause the test to fail.
 The testing library has an equivalent function with synchronous and asynchronous variants: